Skip to content

 Protective Actions

-It is the responsibility of everyone on campus to be familiar with personal protective actions they can take during emergencies.
+Everyone on campus is responsible for being familiar with personal protective actions they can take during emergencies.
 ECC's Emergency Management will provide drills, posters around campus, and special training opportunities to reinforce these protective actions.
-Anyone part of the campus community should engage in all opportunities to learn and practice these protective actions.
+Anyone in the campus community should engage in all opportunities to learn and practice these protective actions.

 Elgin Community College Emergency Management Safety Procedures